Karunya-Muddana/Gemini-Multi-Tool-Agent-Integrating-Google-Search-Gmail-and-Web-Scraping/README.md

 ### **3\.
 Set Up Credentials (Local Only)**

-To run this demo, you must add your own private credentials.
+To run this demo, you must add your own private credentials you can get them from google cloud.

 A. Edit the Notebook:
 Open the Google Search\_API \- Copy.ipynb file.
 In the very first code cell, replace the placeholder strings with your actual API keys: